 Additional Student Health and Safety Expectations

 - Students must read and sign a "Student Community Health Agreement" prior to arriving to campus.
 Here is a preview of the agreement form.
-Details about how to sign and submit it electronically will be sent directly to students by July 24, 2020.

 - All students are required to complete COVID-19 testing prior to the fall 2020 semester. (see COVID-19 Testing below)

 - All students are asked to come to campus with a personal self-care kit.
-The kit should include a thermometer, tissues, cough medicine, anti-bacterial wipes and other cleaning supplies, hand sanitizer and several face coverings.
+The kit should include a thermometer, tissues, cough medicine, anti-bacterial wipes and other cleaning supplies, hand sanitizer and several face masks.
 Susquehanna will have limited supplies available for students who are unable to bring their own.

 - Students should review the local COVID-19 information for Snyder County before traveling to the Selinsgrove community.

 - To prevent an influenza outbreak, all students should receive a seasonal flu shot.
 Susquehanna will have some available on campus as needed.